pinna9001/game-of-life/README.md

 # Usage

 The simulation can be stopped by pressing the Button 'P' on the Keyboard.
 Then a cell can be clicked to toggle its state.

+# Disclaimer

+I used this project to learn about C++ in general and especially about the interesting uses of preprocessor statements.
+The program works but it's not really expandable at the moment.